Add CSRF Middleware

 ...

-Protect all authenticated routes - not just the Session endpoint - with the CSRF middleware.
-Add this middleware to any endpoint that requires an authenticated user session.
+Protect all endpoints that require an authenticated user session - not just the Session Endpoint - with the CSRF middleware.

-The Login, Callback, and Logout Express routes are meant to be accessed by unauthenticated users.
-Avoid sticking the CSRF middleware in front of those routes.
+Note: The Login, Callback, and Logout endpoints are meant to be accessed by unauthenticated users.
+Avoid sticking the CSRF middleware in front of those endpoints.